Low-Cost Cabinet Makeovers

 Create a unique style statement by transforming your cabinets into a work of art—literally!
-Here, the doors were removed from a pair of spice enclosures in favor of two artful prints.
+For this inexpensive kitchen remodel, the doors were removed from a pair of spice enclosures in favor of two artful prints.
 With a culinary-inspired motif, the artwork blends easily into the hardworking kitchen space.

 Open and glass-front cabinets create an airy look.
-For a clever spin on the style, paint the interiors of your cabinetry a bold hue.
+For a clever and cheap kitchen remodel, paint the interiors of your cabinetry a bold hue.
 Here, chartreuse contrasts crisp white dishware and complements turquoise accessories sprinkled throughout the kitchen.

 A cabinet door installed on the side of this pantry conceals a convenient message center.
 Enclosing the corkboard behind a cabinet door ensures everyday clutter doesn't disrupt the crisp, clean look of this all-white kitchen.

-Open shelving will give your kitchen a lighter look.
+Budget kitchens rely on open shelving for a lighter look.
 In this space, it also helps draw more attention to the gorgeous gray tile backsplash.
 Use shelf brackets that fit the look of your kitchen.
 Curvy brackets like these are in step with cottage style.

 Bring color and interest into your kitchen with scarlet cabinetry.
 The bold red hue on these cabinets adds interest to this otherwise neutral kitchen.
 Open shelving used above the countertop ensures that the striking cabinet color doesn't overwhelm the small space.